juniti-y/NF_aptitude/README.md

-# NF_aptitude
+# Regression model to predict neurofeedback aptitude from the resting-state fuctional connectivity.
-Code to analyze the relationship between resting-state functional connectivity and neurofeedback aptitude
+Matlab code used in the analysis reported by (Nakano et al., Submitted to Neuroimage).